deforum-art/sd-webui-deforum/README.md

 ## Before Starting
 install anaconda for managing python environments and packages https://www.anaconda.com/

-create a huggingface token which you will need paste during the install: https://huggingface.co/settings/tokens
+create a huggingface token which you will need during for model download: https://huggingface.co/settings/tokens

 open a conda powershell